RiviCodes/PersonalityBot/README.md

 c) In addition to that, the robot should give a message if both stats have the same value, if patience is higher, and if kindness is higher.

-Credits to: u/FaallenOon in reddit
+Credits to: u/FaallenOon on reddit